Skip to Content

 How to Serve

-I’ve seen many different ways that people enjoy this dish.
+I’ve seen many different ways that people serve and enjoy this dish.
 A classic way is to have it with Mexican crema, either drizzled over the top or used as a bed in a bowl with the pumpkin sitting on top.

 Sometimes the candied pumpkin is served without crema in a bowl of syrup with more syrup drizzled on top.